nak/pytest_mproc/docsrc/index.rst

 result in interference.

-Groups can also be specified as class *pytest_mproc.data.GroupTag* instead of a string, to prioritize the whole group and restrict the group to running within a single worker or withtin a single node machine:
+Groups can also be specified as class *pytest_mproc.data.GroupTag* instead of a string, to prioritize the whole group and restrict the group to running within a single worker or within a single node machine:

 .. code-block:: python